corda/corda-docs-portal/content/en/apps/payments/payments-agent.md

 ## `CloseAccount`

 Close an account.
 The account must have zero balance.
-The flow may block if the account's node is unavailable, so a time out is set.
+The flow may block if the account's node is unavailable, so a timeout is set.

 ### Parameters